sedislab/SENTIL/docs/RELEASING.md

 Before the first publish to any registry, run `check-sentil-names.sh` to confirm the coordinate is still free, and claim it.
 These names are permanent once taken.

+## Credentials, configured

+The release credentials are set up in this repository's Actions settings, so the gated upload steps run on a tag.
+A maintainer picking this up does not need to recreate them; this inventory records what each one is and where it lives.

+Repository secrets: `CARGO_REGISTRY_TOKEN` for crates.io, `DOCUMENTER_KEY` for the Julia docs deploy, `MATLAB_BATCH_TOKEN` for running MATLAB in CI (the workflows map it to `MLM_LICENSE_TOKEN`; File Exchange publishing is a separate manual repo link), `PLATFORMIO_AUTH_TOKEN` for the PlatformIO registry, and `IDF_COMPONENT_API_TOKEN` for the ESP component registry.

+Repository variable: `IDF_COMPONENT_NAMESPACE` is the Espressif registry namespace the component uploads under, `sedislab`.
+Without it the embedded publish skips, since the registry's default namespace is one the token cannot write to.

+Environment `central` holds the Maven Central credentials: `OSSRH_USERNAME` and `OSSRH_PASSWORD` are the Sonatype Central Portal user token despite the legacy names, not old OSSRH credentials, and `GPG_PRIVATE_KEY` with `GPG_PASSPHRASE` sign the artifacts.
+Keeping them on the environment lets a required-reviewer rule hold a Maven release for approval.

+Environment `pypi` carries no secret.
+PyPI publishes through trusted publishing over OIDC, with the trusted publisher bound to this repository, the `release-python.yml` workflow, and the `pypi` environment. `GITHUB_TOKEN` is automatic and needs nothing.

 ## What is wired now

 Three distributors publish from this repository today, because their packages exist in the tree.